Updated November 30, 2025

 Steps to Implementing Security Measures

-To successfully implement these measures, organizations must start by conducting thorough assessments.
+To successfully implement these measures, organizations must first conduct thorough assessments.
 Understanding current weaknesses is the first step.
 From there, they can prioritize integrating both seals and labeling into their production workflow.
 Collaborative efforts among engineers, cybersecurity experts, and compliance officers will be vital.

 It is essential to continue educating staff and users about these security features.
 Regular training sessions can ensure everyone understands the significance of these measures and how to identify security breaches.